PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 35 "Not just the browser" %}}

 And they aren't by clicking on the browser icon.
 We have huge amounts of traffic coming from email, messengers and social.
-Notifications are a huge driver of engagment back in to apps and on the web.
-And finally, search apps accross all devices and platforms.
+Notifications are a huge driver of engagement back in to apps and on the web.
+And finally, search apps across all devices and platforms.

 {{% /slide %}}